IBM-Cloud/DevOps-Services-Docs/tutorials/livesync/index.md

 <a name='prereq'></a>
 ##Before you begin
-* To do this tutorial, you need a DevOps Services account and a Bluemix account.
-The accounts are free and provide access to everything you need to develop, track, plan, and deploy apps.
-Signing up is simple: when you sign up for DevOps Services, you can also sign up for a trial of Bluemix.
+* To do this tutorial, you need a Bluemix account and a DevOps Services alias.
+The account provides access to everything you need to develop, track, plan, and deploy apps.
    <h5> </h5>
    <div class="container-fluid small_bottom_space">
       <div class="row pbl button-links" id="overview-links">
 		<a href="https://login.jazz.net/psso/proxy/jazzregister?redirect_uri=https%3A%2F%2Fhub.jazz.net%2F" target="_blank" alt-text="Sign up">
-			<div class="hollowButton">SIGN UP<div class="extra-title">for DevOps Services </div>
+			<div class="hollowButton">SIGN UP<div class="extra-title">for Bluemix </div>
 			</div>
 		</a>
    </div>